h-kok/ToDo-App/README.md

 ---

+## What did you struggle with?

+-   This is my first time writing unit tests for a React project and using React Testing Library.
+I referenced the official React Testing Library docs as a guide for what can be tested and what the limitations are.
+-   This is also my first project utilising and learning about GitHub workflows in order to automate the testing process as part of a CI/CD approach.
+I used GitHub as a guide to set up my .yml file and learn about the workflows process.
+I am still failing the tests with error: 'sh: 1: vitest: not found' and need to troubleshoot this.

+---

 ## Further details, related projects, reimplementations

 -   This project is the front-end/UI for the To-Do App.
 An API will be implemented as a separate project following this and will be linked upon completion.